bartbutenaers/node-red-contrib-msg-size/README.md

 Caution: long intervals (like 'hour') will take more memory to store all the intermediate size calculations (i.e. one calculation per second).
 Moreover the startup period (with incomplete values) will take longer...

+### Status
+Select whether the total size or the average size (of the selected interval) needs to be displayed in the node status.

 ### Estimate size (during startup period)
 During the startup period, the calculated size will be incorrect.
 When estimation is activated, the final size will be estimated during the startup period (using linear extrapolation).
 The graph will start from zero immediately to an estimation of the final value: